sanskrit/raw_etexts_english/blogs/manasataramgini/2007-02-21_a-note-on-the-curriculum-at-takshashila.md

 +++
-title = "A note on the curriculum atxa0takShashila"
+title = "A note on the curriculum at takShashila"

 +++
 ST asked me whether takShashila was a bauddha or Hindu university —